devYaoYH/Meta-Intellectual-Musings/XAI/README.md

 </p>
 <p align="center"><strong>Figure 1:</strong> Panda obfusicated with noise produces Gibbon. <a href="https://openai.com/blog/adversarial-example-research/">Source</a></p>

 In the above example, a distributed pattern of noise is overlayed onto the original image and tricks the model into classifying the modified image as a high-probability gibbon.
-Furthermore, it is possible to print out such adversarial images or construct an adversarial 3D model and robustly trick models from different angles ([case of a turtle model misidentified as a gun](https://www.theverge.com/2017/11/2/16597276/google-ai-image-attacks-adversarial-turtle-rifle-3d-printed)).
+Furthermore, it is possible to print out such adversarial images or construct an adversarial 3D model and robustly trick models from different angles ([LabSix, Turtle 3D model adversary](https://www.labsix.org/physical-objects-that-fool-neural-nets/)).

 There is also growing concern that Deep CNNs used in most image classifiers are not sufficiently robust for current applications.
 A study by Michael et.al highlighted that Deep CNNs are unable to generalize pose of image objects when they differ from canonical poses that the CNN has been trained on [[Michael et.al, 2019](https://arxiv.org/pdf/1811.11553.pdf)].